DanielDW23/DanielDW23/README.en.md

 I am a Full Stack Web Developer, passionate about technology and in continuous training, this progresses very quickly... :rocket:
 Welcome to my GitHub profile.
+<br><br>

+- 👉 I am currently doing a Full Stack Web Development Bootcamp, learning new things every day... 📖 🖥️

+- 👨‍⚕️ I want to work as a Web Developer, to put my knowledge into practice and continue training.

+<br><br>

 <div align="center">